Skip to content

 Power of 2 job sizes make sense for strict blocking

-While there will no longer be a restriction to power of two size jobs in the updated configuration, it will usually make sense to stick to these sizes if you are wanting to request strict interconnect topology blocking.
+While there is no longer a restriction to power of two size jobs in the updated configuration, it will usually make sense to stick to these sizes if you want to request strict interconnect topology blocking.